calebyourison/simple_template_log_parser/README.md

 All built-ins support the addition of prefixes and/or suffixes

-As Open Media Vault and Ubuntu are based on Debian, their templates are combined with a Debian template dictionary.
+As Open Media Vault and Ubuntu are based on Debian, their templates are combined with Debian templates.
 This can be used separately if desired.
-At present, the template dictionary for Debian events is very spartan; it serves as only a cursory classification mechanism.
+At present, the templates for Debian events are very spartan; it serves as only a cursory classification mechanism.

 ```bash
 my_debian_log_dict = built_in_process_log(built_in='debian', file='my_debian_log.log')